 I recommend clothing that can be comfortably worn day after day for a wide variety of activities.
-My clothing is typically made from technical fibers which provides good mobility, decent durability, is light weight, fast drying, and odor/strain resistant.
+My clothing is typically made from technical fibers or merino wool which provides good mobility, decent durability, is light weight, fast drying, and odor/stain resistant.
 I use mostly the same clothing for daily urban life, done in a day outdoor activities, travel, and sometimes extended time in the backcountry.
 Given my mixed use, I generally constrain clothing styles and colors to be something that would be acceptable in a business meeting or at a nice restaurant.
 For example, no cargo pockets on the thigh.
 I use specialized clothing when engaged in vigorous exercise because these activities benefit from more specialized clothing.
 My backpacking clothing is largely “hand-me-down” from daily life.
 When things are looking a bit too wore to wear to a nice restaurant, they get relegated to backpacking because appearances don’t matter and the clothing tends to age more quickly due to more abrasive conditions.

 Below are some general recommendations.
 I have a number of posts with more specific recommends which have a clothing tag including:

 I go into greater detail in each of the above posts and in my personal gear page, but a quick summary of my clothing:

 - Icebreaker Anatomica Tee-Shirt (Merino Wool).
 Comfortable wide range of temps.
 Dries overnight.
 Very odor resistant.
 Adequately durable – 600 days of use.

 - Solbari Weekend Button Up Shirt.
 UPF50+ shirt that is reasonable comfortable in hot weather, keeps bugs from biting me, and looks like a dress shirt when under a jacket.
 In cooler weather breaks a bit of wind allowing me to delay using a jacket.